jadewizzard/Fjord/README.md

-## Fjord - A set of extensions for tiling windows manager i3wm.
+## Fjord - A set of extensions for tiling windows manager i3.

+The set consists of:
+- Themes kit for i3wm;
+- Keyboard layout indicator.

+TODO:
+- Theme switch;
+- Power manager.